 There are many ways in which community-based services systems can provide assistance to families experiencing housing distress.
 Following are some examples of housing-based interventions: assistance resolving roommate or shared housing conflicts; assistance in negotiating or advocating with a landlord (e.g., for more time to pay rent, lower rent, more time to relocate); the provision of informal advocacy and mediation support or formal mediation services to address landlord-tenant issues and prevent an eviction; assistance in expunging an eviction record or improving poor credit; assistance in advocating with a landlord to improve poor rental housing conditions; and assistance in relocating to more adequate rental housing (including financial assistance, housing search assistance, access to rent subsidies d(including temporary subsidies), and negotiation with landlords to overcome barriers to obtaining a lease).

 Flexible funding should be available for back rent to enable a family to remain in their current housing or for moving costs and deposits to relocate to more appropriate and/or more affordable housing.
 In comparison to the high costs of maintaining homeless families in shelters and transitional housing, these one-time costs are negligible.
 When families must relocate from their current housing, including temporary housing with relatives and/or friends, housing-related services should include referrals to specific landlords with available rental units; transportation assistance; access to a computer and assistance in seeking rentals online; advocacy with prospective landlords to lease to a family with rental barriers (e.g., past evictions, poor credit, criminal history, low income, etc.); credit repair; assistance completing rental applications; assistance paying application fees (e.g., credit check fees); in addition to financial assistance for move-in costs.

 The greatest challenge is, of course, accessing housing that is affordable to families with limited incomes.
-Where feasible and because housing issues have become so complex to address, it is recommended that housing specialists be embedded within community-based social services systems, with different configurations of services that flexibly fit various community needs.
-Additionally, the same protocols and practices that have shown to be successful in engaging low-income homeless families with multiple problems and stabilizing their housing should be made available to low-income families in the community at-large.
+Where feasible and because housing issues have become so complex to address, it is recommended that housing specialists be embedded within community-based social services systems, schools, and healthcare systems, with different configurations of services that flexibly fit various community needs, resources, and gaps.